trueheart78/trueheart78.com/wishlist.md

 1. [Mario and Rabbids (Switch) - $60][mario-and-rabbids] [_Stores or Online_]
   - May be cheaper from other places than Amazon.
-1. [8Bitdo SN30 2.4G Wireless Controller for SNES Classic Edition - $25][snes-wireless] [_Online Only_]
-  - Currently a pre-order.
-Releases on Dec 10th.
 1. [Sony DualShock 4 USB Wireless Adaptor - $45][ds4-adapter] [_Stores or Online_]
   - Let's me use my PS4 controller to play games I have on my laptop.